burhanuday/course-search/README.md

 - `src/shared/`: Code shared between React and Electron
 - `package.json`: Contains scripts for running the app in development, building it, and packaging it for production using electron-builder

+## TODO
+- Make an icon for the project
+- Improve styling for the UI
+- Add new sources

 ## Contributing

 Make a new PR to contribute